graphql-mocks/graphql-mocks/packages/docs/docs/paper/querying-data.md

 ## Returning Documents from Mutation Transactions

-It's often useful to be able to have immediate access to a `Document` that has just updated in a mutation transaction.
-This can be done by either returning the Document, an array of Dcouments or an object of documents.
+It's often useful to be able to have immediate access to a `Document` that has just been created/updated in a mutation transaction.
+This can be done by returning the Document, an array of Documents or an object of documents.

 ```js
 const macAndMe = await paper.mutate(({ create }) => {